markod0925/ClipAI/README.md

   <img src="https://github.com/markod0925/ClipAI/blob/main/images/ClipAI_logo.png" width="18%" />
 </p>

-ClipAI is a clipboard viewer and text transformer application built using Tkinter.
+ClipAI is a powerful utility to connect your clipboard directly to an LLM, indeed it is a clipboard viewer and text transformer application built using Tkinter.
 It allows users to view the current clipboard content, clear it, modify it, and send it to a language model for text transformations such as rephrasing or translating into English or summarizing.

+It is your daily companion for any writing-related job.

 ## Screenshots